ramrao0102/cs5293sp22-project2/README.md

 where no_in_array is the # after --N passed in from console +2 <br>

 7) From there we create dictionary object to present the best cuisine and the 5 closest cuisines and transfer the contents <br>
 of the dictionary to a json object to print to the console.
-The scores for the best cuisine is the cosine similarity score of that cuisine <br>
-relative to the ingredients passed in from the console.
-The scores of the next 5 cuisines are also cosine similarity scores of those cuisines <br>
+The scores for the best cuisine is the cosine similarity score of that cuisine relative to the ingredients passed in from the console.
+The scores of the next 5 cuisines are also cosine similarity <br>
-relative to the ingredients passed in from the console. <br>
+scores of those cuisines relative to the ingredients passed in from the console. <br>

 Example json output is provided below. <br>